 However, some organizations may still opt not to use SLAAC addressing out of security concerns or due to company policy.
 Morro addresses such considerations in Firmware version 4.2.7 and above adding the option to enable SLAAC Privacy Extension.
 With this option, IPv6 address is re-generated every 24 hours or at the next reboot.

-Enable the IPv6 SLAAC Privacy Extension when the device boots up
+Enabling the IPv6 SLAAC Privacy Extension

 Set SLAAC Privacy Extension

 - When you will see the Morro splash screen and the message "Configure Network?
 [N/y]", you have 3 seconds to answer with "y" (or "Y") followed by the Enter key, otherwise the device will continue booting normally.

 - The first question is for setting IPv4 static address.
 The second question is for setting the IPv6 SLAAC Privacy Extension option.

 In MCM, click Devices, then select the CacheDrive.
 Select Diagnostics from MAINTENANCE pulldown menu.

 The Diagnostics dialog will appear.
 Select "IP Addresses" from the menu, and click "START".

 In the above example, 3 IPv6 addresses are shown.
 The second one is the temporary address assigned, and external access will use this temporary address.